Jews I

 Can I spend 10 coins to ignore 2 damage?

-No. You may only spend 5 coins to ignore 1 damage.
+No. You may spend 5 coins to ignore 1 damage only.
 The ability cannot be used multiple times against the same instance of damage.

-If an opponent deals 3 damage and I spend 5 coins, who chooses which object survives?
+If an opponent deals 3 damage and I spend 5 coins, who chooses which object is hit?

 Your opponent still chooses.
-By spending 5 coins, you reduce the damage from 3 to 2.
-Your opponent then assigns those 2 damage according to standard rules and priority order, choosing which objects are destroyed.
+Spending 5 coins reduces the damage from 3 to 2.
+Your opponent then assigns those 2 damage according to standard rules and priority order.

 Yes.
 A wall or palisade segment on a hex edge exists in both adjacent provinces.
-This is the cheapest way to spread religious communities — one fortification creates presence in two provinces.
+This is the cheapest way to spread religious communities, as one fortification creates presence in two provinces.

-Does building a fortification count as performing "spread religion"?
+Does building a fortification count as the "spread religion" action?

-No. Spread religion is a separate main action with its own rules.
-When you construct a fortification, your religious community simply appears there as a passive effect of your nation ability — this is not the spread religion action.
+No. Spread religion is a separate main action.
+When you construct a fortification, your religious community appears there as a passive effect of your ability, not as the spread religion action.

 If I choose Khazars in Age II, can I select an additional religion?

 Yes.
-Your restriction only prevents choosing a religion as a main action.
+Your restriction prevents choosing a religion as a main action only.
 The Khazars grant a free action to choose an additional religion, which bypasses this restriction.